TheRobBrennan/demo-monorepo-create-react-app/README.md

 // Modify your storybook configuration in .storybook/config.js to load them from all `packages/**` directories instead of the `stories` directory

+// Run Storybook and verify that your newly added story is loaded
+$ npm run storybook

 ```